EloiStree/2022_06_18_HackInTheWood_Topic_LynxAndOpenXR/PechaKucha.md

 - I will spend all next year on Lynx so feel free to sent me contact or ask question at anytime on the subject.

+# PS: Compute Shader and Job System for the Mesh